-Rapid advancements in science and technology have now made us to act beyond than just mimicking nature but understanding and implementing natural systems and their governing principles; that is “bio-inspiration”.
-Our lab’s vision is to design and develop bio-inspired technologies for applications in diagnostics, therapeutics and drug discovery.
-Our long-term objective is to develop multifunctional, smart interfaces embedded in 2D or 3D microenvironments that mimic the natural microenvironment of organs, provide qualitative and quantitative information about the immobilization of cells and/or biomolecules in an active state, minimize non-specific adhesion, and in effect guarantee reliability and performance of the final biomedical device.
+Rapid advancements in science and technology have now made us act beyond just mimicking nature but understand and implement natural systems and their governing principles; that is “bio-inspiration”.
+Our lab’s vision is to design and develop bio-inspired technologies for applications in diagnostics, therapeutics and drug discovery. we are developing transformative nanobiomaterials and devices to address global challenges in human health such as food safety, point of care diagnostics and infectious diseases.
+We also develop multifunctional, smart interfaces embedded in 2D or 3D microenvironments that mimic the natural microenvironment of organs, provide qualitative and quantitative information about the immobilization of cells and/or biomolecules in an active state, minimize non-specific adhesion, and in effect guarantee reliability and performance of the final biomedical device.

 Organ-On-Chip devices are biomimetic microsystems lined by living cells that reconstitute the key functional and micro-environmental features of whole organs including tissue-tissue interfaces, mechanical forces, fluid flow and relevant chemical gradients.
 These microfluidic devices can reproduce complex integrated organ-level responses to pathogens and inflammatory cytokines, as well as nanoparticles and pharmaceuticals; they also can effectively mimic disease states and complex pathophysiological responses.
 Organ-On-Chip micro devices lined by human cells may therefore expand the capabilities of cell culture models and provide low-cost alternatives to animal and clinical studies for drug screening and toxicology applications.
 Our goal is to develop 3D Organ-On-Chip micro-devices that reproduce key structural, functional, and mechanical properties of whole organs, including the lung, gut and kidney and implement these functional devices for drug discovery as well as personalized medicine where patient specific cells are used to construct the organ function in vitro to investigate personalized patient specific treatments.